Disability Law Clinic Resource Referral Guide

 contactus@cwhwc.com

 The CWHWC provides low-barrier wellness and legal services to two-spirit, transgender and gender non-conforming people.
 The CWHWC offers free services to people who need them regardless of factors like citizenship and health insurance.
 The CWHWC can help people update their legal name and gender-marker, answer questions about ID updates, help pay for the cost of updating ID’s, and help to update other identification such as passport, BC Service card, and driver’s licence.
+They can also provide summary advice on most legal issues.

 Trans Rights BC